Newsboys: 1990s

 After signing with Star Song Communications, they released two more albums in 1990 and 1991: Hell Is for Wimps and Boys Will Be Boyz, with its first self-titled video.
-None of the band's first three albums garnered much attention and the band's line-up changed with every release.
+None of the band's first three albums received that much attention and the band's line-up changed with every release.
 It wasn't until their 1992 album, Not Ashamed (containing a cover of the DeGarmo & Key song "Boycott Hell"), that the band gained notice in the Christian music scene with its second self-titled video that followed a year later.
 Steve Taylor, a singer-songwriter and producer, began a partnership with the band, producing the band's record and writing most of the lyrics for their songs.
 Furler remained the band's primary songwriter and beginning with this album began sharing lead vocal duties with James and continued to do so until James' departure.

-In 1994 amidst continued line-up changes (which included the addition of mainstays Jody Davis and Duncan Phillips), the band released Going Public, their fifth album and first real success.
+In 1994 amidst continued lineup changes (which included the addition of mainstays Jody Davis and Duncan Phillips), the band released Going Public, their fifth album and first real success.
 The record proved to be a watershed for the group, winning a 1995 Dove Award for "Rock Album of the Year".
 It also produced four No. 1 hits: "Spirit Thing", "Real Good Thing", "Truth and Consequences", and, most notably, "Shine".
-"Shine" won the 1995 Dove for "Rock Recorded Song of the Year".
-In 2006, CCM Magazine listed "Shine" in the top 10 in its ranking of the 100 Greatest Songs in Christian music.
+"Shine" won the 1995 Dove for "Rock Recorded Song of the Year", and in 2006, CCM Magazine listed "Shine" in the top 10 in its ranking of the 100 Greatest Songs in Christian music.
+Shine is considered by fans to be the band's signature song.

 The 1996 follow-up album Take Me to Your Leader was recorded with an expanded line up with new additions bassist Phil Joel and keyboardist Jeff Frankenstein.
 The album produced three more pop No. 1 hits: "Reality", "Let It Go", and the title track, two rock No. 1 hits: "Cup O' Tea" and "Breathe", as well as fan favourite and concert staple "Breakfast".
 This album also won the group's third Dove, this time for "Recorded Music Packaging of the Year".
 This album spawned the Newsboys' first movie, Down Under the Big Top (1996), which was based on the song "Reality".

+In late 1997 just after completing the Take Me To Your Leader Tour, lead singer John James announced he would be leaving the band to start a preaching ministry.
+In 2007 he told UK Christian magazine Cross Rhythms that he had actually been pushed out due to a drug and alcohol addiction.
+James recalled that at one point, he was drinking at least one carton of alcohol per day, and sometimes took the stage while under the influence.
+James said that other members likely saw he was spiraling long before he confided in Furler while recording the vocals for Step Up to the Microphone.